mahmoud/lithoxyl/docs/action.rst

 usage sees the Action going from creation to beginning to one of the ending states: success, failure, or exception.

-First, simply creating a Action does not "begin" it.
-A action begins when it is entered with a **with** statement, as we saw in the example above.
-Entering a action creates a timestamp and makes it the parent of future actions, until it is ended.
+First, simply creating an Action does not "begin" it.
+An action begins when it is entered with a **with** statement, as we saw in the example above.
+Entering an action creates a timestamp and makes it the parent of future actions, until it is ended.

 There are three end statuses: